Iamshola/wdi-fundamentals-memorygame/README.md

 4. GitHub

 ### Review
 This was a challenge trying to use all the fundamentals I had learnt from JavaScript to make my first game!
 I would have to loved to improve this game by adding a score board.
-In the future, I would display all the correct cards after they had been selected!
+In the future, I would display all the correct cards after they had been selected and stop them from flipping back!